cbmr-data/cbmr-data.github.io/esrum/_sources/usage/projects.rst.txt

    :align: center

 In this section you have to enter two ``IDM Role Administrators``.
-These are the people responsible for administrating access to the project via the `Identity Management System`_.
+These are the people responsible for administering access to the project via the `Identity Management System`_.
 We highly recommend that *at least* one of these two people are a permanent employee at CBMR (e.g. a PI or staff scientist), to ease transitions if an employee on a temporary